valeporpo/csv-from-html/README.md

     mode: 'development',
     entry: './src/index.js', // the path of the JS file you created above
     output: {
-      filename: 'my-csv-from-html.js', // the code you will include with script tag
+      filename: 'my-csv-from-html.js', // the file you will include with script tag
-      path: path.resolve(__dirname, 'dist') // the directory location of the code }
+      path: path.resolve(__dirname, 'dist') // the directory location of the file }
   };
 ```